Sunmark State Conversion FAQ

 Can my family members still join if they live outside of the Counties or don’t work at one of the employer groups?
 Yes, immediate family members of a current Sunmark member can join Sunmark, even if they live outside of the counties listed.
 Immediate family members include spouses, parents, children, siblings, stepchildren, grandparents and anyone living in the same household and maintaining a single economic unit.

 Will the credit union’s name be changing?
 Yes, however, the only change to our name will be omitting “Federal”.
-Our name will be Sunmark Credit Union.
+Our name is now Sunmark Credit Union.

 What does this conversion mean to you?
 As a member of Sunmark Credit Union you will see NO difference in the services we offer.
 Those services will continue.
 We pledge to continue providing you with the same excellent service you have come to know and expect from Sunmark.
 Please tell your friends, family and neighbors to join Sunmark and experience the credit union difference.